Routeburn Track: Side trips

 Various side trips can be found off the main route that are available between both ends of the Routeburn Track, and some trampers incorporate these into a full crossing while others use the main track as an access point to explore the various options available.

 Starting from the Routeburn Shelter and ending at the Divide some of the side trips available are:

 Nature walk

 A short loop track to the left of the main trail with much signage mainly made for day walkers from the Routeburn Shelter end.

 Rockburn Track and Sugarloaf Track

 An advanced tramping track to the right of the trail that links back toward the Lake Sylvan walk and Sylvan campsite as well as the Route Burn North Branch.

 Forge Flat

 A small rest point in sand next to the Routeburn River.

-Route Burn North Brach
+Route Burn North Branch

 An advanced multi-day tramping track accessed over the river from Routeburn Flats Hut; this route links with Rockburn Track and Sugarloaf Track.